rsatya1882001/satyafirstrepository/README.md

 # satyafirstrepository
-this is my first git project -author surya.r
+this is my first git project Author Surya.R